deepakpathania-zz/letreach/README.md

 # LetReach
-- The new landing page for LetReach.
+- The alternate landing page for LetReach.
 Scrolling animations added through integrating wow.js
 - The initial built can be accessed at http://letreach.paperplane.io/